pburtchaell/react-classes/README.md

 > A small wrapper for `React.addons.classSet`

+**WARNING: This module is no longer actively maintained.
+As of React version 0.13.0, `React.addons.classSet` is depreciated and as of React version 0.14.0, addons are no longer a part of the React core.
+I would reccommend using the [classnames](https://www.npmjs.com/package/classnames) module instead.**

 ## Overview

 This module adds additional functionality to [class name manipulation](http://facebook.github.io/react/docs/class-name-manipulation.html) in React by allowing a base class to be specified.